christoforos-nikolaou/MolBioMedClass/README.md

 ### Assignments
  * Sequence Alignment and Clustering

 ## 5. Part IIIa.
 [Variability and Information.
-In statistics and Data Science](https://rpubs.com/ChristoforosNikolaou/MBioMedPtIIIa) (Nov 24th 2023)
+In statistics and Data Science](https://rpubs.com/ChristoforosNikolaou/MBioMedPtIIIa) (Nov 16th 2023; Now postponed for Dec 15th 2023)
 Comparing means makes sense only up to one level.
 Samples and populations are variable and this variability is to be taken into account.
 In this class we will discuss issues related to variability and how it is strongly linked to the concept of information.
 The main points at this stage are
  * Measures of data dispersion: range, variance and standard deviation
  * Comparing variability in samples